fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 from sklearn.feature_extraction.text import CountVectorizer
 ```

-### CountVectorizer Class

-The CountVectorizer class will create a document-term matrix using our corpus of constitutions.
-CountVectorizer is customizable according to the following specifications.
+The document-term matrix is created by invoking the CountVectorizer class, which can be customized as follows:

 - <span style="color:blue"> **encoding** </span> : ‘utf-8’ by default
 - <span style="color:blue"> **lowercase** </span> : (default <span style="color:green"> **True** </span> ) convert all text to lowercase before tokenizing